Where is this walk?

 High Seat and Sails (Lunds Fell)

 Two of the Dales 30 mountains lie to the east of the long valley of Mallerstang.
-The climb and walking on the slopes of High Seat and Lunds Fell is rough but the views excellent.
-Note: As of 2022 The highest point of Little Fell is 500m to the south at the cairn at Sails on Lunds Fell.
+The climb and walking on the slopes of High Seat and Lunds Fell is in places not well defined and can be wet but the views uniformerly excellent..

 The Walk

 The broad ridge on the east side of Mallerstang creates less attention than Wild Boar Fell to the west.
-However it is an equally enjoyable walk.
-At least the higher parts of the ridge are.
-Some of the lower slopes are hard work and are almost exclusively trackless (what ever the O/S maps would have us believe).
-High Seat is the fourth highest summit in the Dales and receives little more than a handful of visitors a year.
+However there is much to enjoy on the hike.
+Some of the lower slopes can be hard work and have certain parts which are trackless.
+However tracks are starting to appear and the underfoot terrain improving with them, High Seat is the fourth highest of the Dales 30 mountains but receives few visitors although this number is increasing.
 A direct comparison can be made to the many thousands that visit the highest three, Whernside, Ingleborough and Great Shunner Fell.
 It’s a shame because the whole area is full of interest, historical and environmental.
 Where else can places boast a history including King Arthur, Lady Anne Clifford and Dick Turpin!

 High Seat and Sails (Lunds Fell) are two of the Dales 30 Mountains of the Dales.
 The highest point of Little Fell was resurveyed in 2022 and found to be incorrect.
 The highest point is at the small cairn 500m to the south (easy stroll) at Sails.
 There is also some confusion as to whether this part of the fell is in fact Lunds Fell and not Little Fell at all.
 Best to just visit it!